Blendify/blender-manual/blender_docs/manual/interface/controls/nodes/introduction.rst

 Introduction
 ************

-The *Node Editor* is used to work with node-based workflows.
+The different node editors are used to work with node-based workflows.
-The node tree type can be changed using the buttons in the Node editor header.
-However, here we will only give an overview of what the *Node Editor* is.
+Each node editor type has there own specific purpose, so, here we will only give an overview of what the generic node editor is.
 In the list below it shows a list of different types of node trees and where each is documented.

 .. figure:: /images/editors_node-editor_introduction_example.jpg

-   The Node Editor.
+   Example of a node editor.

 .. _node-tree-types: